Public Employees Federation: Sheedy presidency

 Sheedy also fought openly with the PEF staff union.
 Ninety-six of PEF's 120 staff belonged to Local 9265 of the United Steelworkers of America and had been working without a contract for nine months by March 1996.
 The staff union complained that PEF refused to negotiate over layoffs and downsizing, demanded a 10 percent pay raise (with differential pay for downstate workers), and several position upgrades.
 Roger Benson, former chief of staff under PEF President Howard Shafer, supported the staff union publicly and strongly criticized Sheedy for his poor labor relations.
 PEF and its staff union finally settled their contract dispute in June 1996.
 The staff union won 3.5 percent pay increases in 1998 and 1999 and lump-sum bonuses paid in 1996 and 1997, enhancements to the dental plan, and concessions on the prescription drug plan and seniority rights.

 Sheedy's re-election campaign was a difficult, and ultimately unsuccessful, one.
 Beginning in the spring of 1996, Roger Benson began putting together a statewide organization ("Members First") and publishing an alternative newsletter.
 Benson put together a full slate of officers and formally launched his campaign at PEF's October 1996 convention.
 Benson announced a four-part platform: 1) Establishment of a PEF department focused on protecting employment security; 2) Budgeting substantial resources to enforce the Civil Service merit system; 3) Employment of a full-time professional contract negotiator; and 4) Elimination of officer perks.
 A third candidate, Jim Israel (a PEF shop steward), entered the race in January 1997 but withdrew when he was unable to obtain enough signatures to secure his nomination.
 Benson's slate of candidates included Jane Hallum (a computer programmer) for secretary-treasurer and future PEF president Kenneth Brynien as an executive board member.
-Sheedy and Benson battled over the state pension surplus, and engage in a letter-to-the-editor war in the newspapers.
+Sheedy and Benson battled over the state pension surplus, and engaged in a letter-to-the-editor war in the newspapers.
 Benson promised not to raise dues and re-open union offices, while Sheedy admitted a dues hike might be necessary in 1999.
 In June 1997, Benson defeated Sheedy by a vote of 11,407 to 8,956.